theonlynanu/ArtGen/README.md

 - Create better blending for color gradient
 - Experiment with different shapes (arcs, polygons, ellipses)
 - Include coolors.co compatibility to generate pleasing palettes for the shape
+- Introduce naming function using OpenAI
+- Expand overlay feature to generate more complex avatars (similar to CryptoPunks?)